Vijayaadhithan/querix-semantic-search/docs/search_analytics.md

 filters.
 Query text can contain personal information, so database access and backups should follow the company's data retention and access policy.

-Both tables currently use Gainr's configured MySQL database.
+Both tables currently use the enabled tenant's configured MySQL database.
 The operator-facing table uses `request_id` as its unique idempotency and correlation key, without a foreign key to the tenant table.
 Provider attempts remain ordered inside `attempts_json`.
 This lets the operator table move to a